Roaming Shores, home of Lake Roaming Rock, the largest private-lake in Ohio, celebrated its 50 year Anniversary in 2016.

 The Village also made improvements to its fleet of equipment and aging infrastructure.
 A new Utility truck and Police Cruiser were purchased and added to the Village’s fleet.
 For the first time in its history, the RSPD hired two fulltime police officers, Dan Bennett and Dave Bonfield.
 Restoration work was also performed on the Village water tower and the dam spillway.

 Also succumbing to age was the RRA’s Office.
-Structural concerns forced the Association to move its office to a temporary location in Rock Creek.
-The Association is currently in the process of planning to build a new office on the old office’s site.
+Structural concerns forced the Association to move its office to a temporary location in Rock Creek while a new office was constructed.

 Reacting to the way a recently passed Bylaw which restricted the Board’s spending to $500,000 without a majority vote from the active membership was passed, the Association was sued by Neighbors for a Better Roaming Shores, the same entity that had fought to save the Police Department in the 1990s.
 The case was eventually settled.
 The Association passed a one-time assessment in 2016 to cover legal expenses incurred while defending itself.